Location: Dunas de Liencres Natural Park, Quebrada Coast and Picota Hill

-Atelier La Juntana, in collaboration with the Architecture Official College of Cantabria and the Polytechnic University of Madrid, is organising the fourth edition of the summer workshop ‘Model Making in the Digital Age’ for architects (both students and professionals) and makers willing to investigate and discover different techniques and materials, while developing an architectural model.
+Atelier La Juntana, in collaboration with the Architecture Official College of Cantabria and the Polytechnic University of Madrid, is organising the fifth edition of the summer workshop ‘Model Making in the Digital Age’ for architects (both students and professionals) and makers willing to investigate and discover different techniques and materials, while developing an architectural model.
 The workshop will particularly observe the relationship between traditional craft and digital design.
-Led by architects Armor and Nertos Gutiérrez Rivas, along with interdisciplinary artist Daniel Gutiérrez Adán, the next workshop will take place at Atelier La Juntana, located in Santander, in tree editions, from the 3rd to the 9th of July, the 11th to the 17th of July and the 4th to the 10th of September 2017.
+Led by architects Armor and Nertos Gutiérrez Rivas, along with interdisciplinary artist Daniel Gutiérrez Adán, the next workshop will take place at Atelier La Juntana, located in Santander, from the 2nd to the 8th of July 2018.
 Both beginners with little prior experience and those with specific professional interests are invited to participate.

 The workshop is a full-time course, starting at 09.30am and finishing at 5.30pm each day, with a total of 56 learning hours.
 Each participant will have his or her own working space; access to Wi-Fi and the library, printer and plotter; a resting area in the garden; and access to a small kitchen.
 The booking fee includes all practical materials, an instructional publication and pick-up service from Santander.
-Accommodation (bed and breakfast) in the surroundings of the workshop can also be provided.
+Accommodation in the surroundings of the workshop can also be provided upon request.
 The course is recognised by the Polytechnic Architecture University of Madrid as part of the University Programme, and students are granted 2 ECTS (European Credit Transfer and Accumulation System) upon completion.